FAQ

 What is the benefit of enrolling before the Early Application Deadline?

-If you enroll by the Early Admissions Deadline (Jul 14, 2024) in Washington DC), you will be eligible for a reduced Entrance Fee.
+If you enroll by the Early Admissions Deadline (Feb 02, 2025) in Columbus), you will be eligible for a reduced Entrance Fee.

 I applied for a Fellowship.
 How do I know if I have received one?

-Fellowships are normally awarded within 5 days after the Early Admissions Deadline (Jul 14, 2024) in Washington DC).
+Fellowships are normally awarded within 5 days after the Early Admissions Deadline (Feb 02, 2025) in Columbus).
 All Fellowship recipients are notified by email no later than 7 days after the Early Admissions Deadline, and unfortunately due to the large number of applications, we cannot always notify all applicants that they have not been chosen for a Fellowship.

 After being accepted can I reapply to another program, or do I have to apply all over again?